mattsilv/ai-ready-dev-containers/demo/README.md

 2. **Isolated Dependencies**: Each service has its own isolated dependencies, preventing conflicts.

-3. **VS Code Extensions**: The development environment comes pre-configured with useful extensions for Python and JavaScript development.

-4. **Multi-Stage Dockerfiles**: Both frontend and backend use multi-stage builds to optimize for both development and production.
+3. **Multi-Stage Dockerfiles**: Both frontend and backend use multi-stage builds to optimize for both development and production.

-5. **Auto-Reload**: Both the FastAPI backend and React frontend automatically reload when code changes are made.
+4. **Auto-Reload**: Both the FastAPI backend and React frontend automatically reload when code changes are made.

-6. **Database Migrations**: Alembic is set up for managing database schema changes.
+5. **Database Migrations**: Alembic is set up for managing database schema changes.

-7. **API Documentation**: FastAPI's automatic OpenAPI documentation is available at `/docs`.
+6. **API Documentation**: FastAPI's automatic OpenAPI documentation is available at `/docs`.

-8. **CORS Configured**: The backend is configured to allow requests from the frontend.
+7. **CORS Configured**: The backend is configured to allow requests from the frontend.

-9. **Hello World Demo App**: A simple demo application is included that demonstrates the full stack, with a React frontend fetching data from the PostgreSQL database via the FastAPI backend.
+8. **Hello World Demo App**: A simple demo application is included that demonstrates the full stack, with a React frontend fetching data from the PostgreSQL database via the FastAPI backend.

 ## Hello World Demo App